dalihub/windows-dependencies/README.md

     git clone https://github.com/dalihub/windows-dependencies.git

 Step4:
-Run the .bat files to config the enviorment
+Run the .bat files to config the enviorment.
+Note the dali-env folder has to be at the same level than dali-core, dali-adaptor, dali-toolkit and dali-demo in the filesystem hierarchy.

     windows-dependencies\prebuild.bat
     windows-dependencies\setenv.bat